 Meet our Spring Student Marshals:

-The Department of Biochemistry and Molecular Biology is proud to recognize Eilene Deng as a Student Marshal for the 2022 Spring Commencement!
-Eilene is a graduate of State College Area High School in State College, Pennsylvania.
-A Biochemistry and Molecular Biology major, She has earned a spot on the Dean’s List a remarkable seven times throughout her undergraduate career.
+The Department of Biochemistry and Molecular Biology is proud to recognize Shay Toner as a Student Marshal for the 2022 Spring Commencement!
+Shay is a graduate of North Penn-Mansfeild High School in Mansfield, Pennsylvania.
+He is a Microbiology major and has earned his spot on the Dean’s list a remarkable 8 times throughout his undergraduate career.

-Congratulations Eilene on being named a Spring 2021 Student Marshal, and also for serving as a wonderful of example of why We Are Penn State!
+Congratulations Shay on being named a Spring 2022 Student Marshal, and also for serving as a wonderful of example of why We Are Penn State!

-Read more, below, about Eilene’s remarkable undergraduate career.
+Read more, below, about Shay’s remarkable undergraduate career.

 Commencement Faculty Escort:

-What impact has working with Dr. David Gilmour had on your undergraduate career, and your future career specifically?
+What impact has working with Dr. Joyce Jose has on your undergraduate career, and your future career specifically?

 What is the most important lesson/memory/observation that you will take with you from your time at Penn State?